Burp Suite, Website Hacking

 Find References

-This function can be used to search all Burp suite tools for HTTP responses that link to a particular item.
-To make use of this function, select an HTTP request anywhere in Burp suite, or any part of the site map, and choose “Find references” in “Engagement tools” in the context menu which can be seen clicking Action Tab within Burp suite.
+You can use this function to search all Burp Suite tools for HTTP responses that link to a particular item.
+To make use of this function, select an HTTP request anywhere in Burp Suite, or any part of the site map, and choose “Find references” in “Engagement tools” from the context menu that appears when you click the Action Tab within Burp Suite.

-The result window of the search shows responses (from all Burp tools) that are linked to the selected item.
-Whenever we view an individual search result, the response will be automatically highlighted to show where the linking reference is occurring.
+The search result window displays responses (from all Burp tools) that link to the selected item.
+Whenever we view an individual search result, the system automatically highlights the response to show where the linking reference occurs.

 This function treats the original URL as a Prefix whenever we search for links, so if you select a host, you will find all references related to the host and if you select a folder, you will find all references to items inside that folder.

 Then click on Action Tab, after that select the Engagement tools then click on Find References.
-This will open a result window which will show all the references related to the URL whose request has been captured which is the Vulnerable Web as shown in the image.
+This will open a result window that displays all the references related to the captured request of the URL, which is the Vulnerable Web, as shown in the image.

 Discover Content

-This function is used to discover contents and functionality which are not linked with visible content that you can browse or spider.
+This function identifies contents and functionality that do not connect with visible content that you can browse or spider.

 There are various techniques that the burp suite uses to discover content, which includes name guessing, web spidering, and extrapolation from naming conventions observed within the use of an application.